 Communicating With Students Via-Email:

 - Mass email to all Central Oregon Community College students shall be limited to critical, time-sensitive communication (i.e. executive communications, campus emergencies, serious disruptions).
-The College Relations Office must approve any such mass email to students in advance.
-Other information intended for general circulation may be disseminated through the College Relations Office via the COCC Home Page (What's New), the COCC Student Electronic Newsletter or other appropriate means.
+The Marketing and Public Relations Office must approve any such mass email to students in advance.
+Other information intended for general circulation may be disseminated through the Marketing and Public Relations Office via the COCC Home Page, the COCC Student Electronic Newsletter or other appropriate means.

 - Academic departments or other College entities may send unsolicited email messages to a targeted sub- group of students with whom they have an official relationship without prior approval.

-- Academic departments or other College entities wishing to send individual unsolicited email messages to a targeted sub-group of students with whom they do not have an official relationship shall be approved in advance by the College Relations Office.
+- Academic departments or other College entities wishing to send individual unsolicited email messages to a targeted sub-group of students with whom they do not have an official relationship shall be approved in advance by the Marketing and Public Relations Office.